bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 ![cleaned up routed spacer](/assets/images/ultimate_Z_probe/IMG_20250103_154030.jpg)

 The printbed is held by six little plastic pieces attached to the printer frame.
 We want the new print bed strain gauge plate to only rest on those 6 pieces.
-The actual strain sensors are shaped by cutting out fingers or tabs in the aluminum plate (shown here on a paper sawing guide, the L-shapes are the cuts to make).
+The actual strain sensors are shaped by cutting out fingers/tabs in the aluminum plate (shown here on a paper sawing guide, the L-shapes are the cuts to make).
 The scrollsaw with a metal blade made quick work of this.
 To leave a tiny bit of room (0.5mm) for the fingers to flex under pressure (although imperceptible, they do have to flex) I also routed a small clearance on the epoxy spacer, shown here as hatched zones.

 ![finger and clearance](/assets/images/ultimate_Z_probe/IMG_20250103_160248.jpg)